 It fascinated us that creative industries aren’t included in Papua New Guinea’s GDP, in fact there is very little data to understand the economic impact of creative industries in PNG.

-On this International Women’s Day at TDi we raise our voice for the undervalued supply chains that create meaningful employment, preserve culture and traditional knowledge, and deserve resources to fulfil their potential.
+We raise our voice for the undervalued supply chains that create meaningful employment, preserve culture, and pass on traditional knowledge.
+These supply chains deserve resources to fulfil the potential for women’s economic equality, in PNG and beyond.

 References: